telerik/winforms-docs/controls/sparkline/series/sparkareaseries.md

 ---
 title: SparkAreaSeries
-page_title: RadSparkline SparkAreaSeries
+page_title: SparkAreaSeries - WinForms Sparkline Control
-description: The Sparkline control is an information graphic, which is characterized by small size, excellent performance
+description: SparkAreaSeries plots its data points using CategoricalSparkDataPoints. learn how to fill it with data.
 slug: radsparkline-sparkareaseries
 tags: sparkline
 published: True